benmvp/slides/2017/nodevember/why-react.md

 - Admin Tools

 NOTES:
-- Eventbrite is not one single app, but made up multiple smaller apps
-- First consumer was team building ambitious new event creation experience
-- Existing experience pre-dates Backbone and mostly written in jQuery soup; complete rewrite
-- Over time built up EDS and more teams began creating apps
-- No plan to stop and convert everything over; opportunistic rewrites
-- We have a number of React apps out there now
-- Checkout widget takes you to speednashviledating.com FYI
 - Event Management Navigation was an example where we mixed React & Backbone
 - Dozens of management pages that share the same nav, so redid the nav in React
 - So that when pages got rewritten or added, the IA would seem consistent